balopez83/macOS_On_Hyper-V/README.md

 # macOS Hackintosh on Hyper-V
 This repository aims to provide support for macOS on Hyper-V

+## Archived as I no longer have a device capable of testing Hyper-V nor do I have the time to properly maintain this project.
+## https://github.com/Qonfused/OSX-Hyper-V has a project that supports autobuilding and is more actively maintained.
+I recommend using that project instead.

 ## WARNING: Intel "i" series CPU's ONLY are currently supported.
 Xeon, Pentioum, Celeron and AMD CPU's are not yet supported by the Hyper-V drivers developed by Acidanthera.